Dtano17/pathwise_app/replit.md

-# IntentAI - AI-Powered Journaling Application
+# JournalMate - AI-Powered Journaling Application

 ### Overview
-IntentAI is an AI-powered journaling application designed to transform user intentions into actionable plans.
+JournalMate (journalmate.ai) is an AI-powered journaling application designed to transform user intentions into actionable plans.
 It provides a mobile-first experience with features like swipeable task management, celebratory feedback, and comprehensive authentication.
 The application aims to be a lifestyle planner that guides users through setting, executing, and celebrating their goals, integrating advanced AI for intelligent planning and personalized journaling.

 ### User Preferences
 - Wants fully functional authentication with Facebook support